siran/users/readme.md

+# W A R N I N G #
+This plugin has been adjusted for a personal use case.

 # Users Plugin for CakePHP #

 The users plugin is for allowing users to register and login manage their profile.
 It also allows admins to manage the users.